ZTzTopia/GTProxy/README.md

 ## Credits
 - Thanks to my two friends who helped a lot with this project.
-- [Conan, the C/C++ Package Manager](https://conan.io/): The open source, decentralized and multi-platform package manager to create and share all your native binaries- [LibreSSL](https://www.libressl.org/) is a version of the TLS/crypto stack forked from OpenSSL in 2014, with goals of modernizing the codebase, improving security, and applying best practice development processes
+- [Conan, the C/C++ Package Manager](https://conan.io/): The open source, decentralized and multi-platform package manager to create and share all your native binaries
+- [LibreSSL](https://www.libressl.org/) is a version of the TLS/crypto stack forked from OpenSSL in 2014, with goals of modernizing the codebase, improving security, and applying best practice development processes
 - [magic_enum](https://github.com/Neargye/magic_enum): Static reflection for enums (to string, from string, iteration)
 - [nlohmann_json](https://github.com/nlohmann/json) JSON for Modern C++
 - [pcg-cpp](https://github.com/imneme/pcg-cpp): Random number generator